gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 we don't need to specify them in the `default` IngressController manifest.
 However, explicitly configuring the subnets in the `default` IngressController manifest is more verbose and can make debugging installations more straightforward.

+##### Installer ControlPlaneLB Subnets Configuration Updates

+The installer will configure the ControlPlaneInternalLB subnets in the `spec.controlPlaneLoadBalancer.subnets` field of the CAPI AWSCluster object, while the ControlPlaneExternalLB subnets will be set in the `spec.secondaryControlPlaneLoadBalancer.subnets` field.

+##### Installer ClusterNode Subnets Configuration Updates

+The installer will configure the ClusterNode subnets in each of the `spec.subnet` fields of the CAPI AWSMachine objects for the control plane nodes and in the subnet field of the MachineSets for the compute nodes.

+##### Installer Subnet Tagging

+All public and private subnets specified in the `platform.aws.subnetsConfig` field, regardless of their role, must be tagged with the `kubernetes.io/cluster/<cluster-id>: shared` tag.
+Currently, edge subnets are not tagged by the installer and should continue to be excluded.
+These tags assist the AWS CCM in identifying which subnets to use during [AWS Subnet Discovery](#aws-subnet-discovery) for both the cluster being installed and any other clusters that may be installed within the same VPC.

 #### Ingress Config API Updates